 61 – Spend an evening at Drive Shack Orlando

-Drive Shack provides all the best parts of a day on the golf course without the need to fish out balls from the lake, offering an augmented reality driving range and a collection of mini-games.
+Drive Shack provides all the best parts of a day on the golf course without the need to fish out balls from the lake.
+It offers an augmented reality driving range and a collection of mini-games.

 After you’re all tuckered out, dig in to the chef-inspired menu and wash it down with a delicious craft cocktail.